-I have taught in Jamaica, Taiwan, California, and Mississippi.
-I just completed (5/2011) 18 years in Mississippi teaching high-school World Geography and A.P.
-Human Geography.
-I am also certified to teach in Tennessee.
+I have taught in Jamaica, Taiwan, California, Mississippi, and Kentucky.
+I completed 18 years in Mississippi teaching high-school World Geography and A.P.
+Human Geography, and five years in kentucky teaching the same subjects.
+I also am certified to teach in Tennessee.

 To get a teaching certificate in California (where I also taught some community college) I was required to take the NTE (National Teachers Exam) and scored a 99 percentile in all the social studies (in 1993; I have the documentation).

-Yet for all the accomplishments I have earned as a life-long student (I'm now an extremely athletic 64), I relish explaining the social world to students and helping with specific assignments.
-That's what I have been doing for the last 22 years!
+Yet for all the accomplishments I have earned as a life-long student (I'm now an athletic 70), I relish explaining the social world to students and helping with specific assignments.
+This is what I have been doing for the last 27 years!

 Update: I just retired (2017) from teaching social studies at a High School.

 I have also taught English as a Second Language at a university in Taiwan, and English (literature and composition, along with the social studies) at a private school in Malibu, California.
 I have had other experience, also, as a tutor in Jamaica, Taiwan, and California.